KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 ## Intro

 DjangoCon US 2026 took place in Chicago, Illinois from August 24-28.
-I attended online this year.
+I attended online.

+This year, I paid more attention to the lightning talks (I usually take an early lunch) and also included some of the rich info discussed during the Q&A after talks.

+These notes are specific to my interests and leave out info that might be of interest to you.
+I highly recommend watching the talks yourself when they are posted on YouTube!

 🔝 <sub>[**back to top**](#table-of-contents)</sub>